CamberV/Vincent_ENV872_EDA_FinalProject/README.md

 ## Folder structure

+**Data Folders**:

-• **Data Folder**: includes all accessed raw data from the EPA, including the original eGRID 2022 data and associated subregion shapefiles.
+• *Raw Data*: includes all accessed raw data from the EPA, including the original eGRID 2022 data and associated subregion shapefiles.

+• *Processed Data*: a final simplified version of the EPA subregion shape file processed in the server, exported, then removed in order to reduce runtime and sucessfully publish the Shiny dashboard.

-• **rsconnect Folder**: includes relevant .dcf file to connect the produced ShinyApp from a personal RStudio hub to a cloud hub, making the final Shiny app accessible online.
+**rsconnect Folder**: includes relevant .dcf file to connect the produced ShinyApp from a personal RStudio hub to a cloud hub, making the final Shiny app accessible online.

 ## Metadata